Join the Global Breast Cancer Movement

 Usual Hyperplasia

-A benign breast condition where breast cells are multiplying (proliferating).
+A benign (not cancer) breast condition where breast cells are growing rapidly (proliferating).
 The proliferating cells look normal under a microscope.
-Although non-cancerous, it increases the risk of breast cancer.
+Although usual hyperplasia is not breast cancer, it increases the risk of breast cancer.

 Top of Document